Coccomyxa: Etymology

-Coccomyxa is a combination of two greco-Latin roots, cocco- and -myxa.
-Cocco- is a Latinized form of the Greek word kokkos, meaning “berry”, or “seed”.
-This is in regards to shape, referencing that the Coccomyxa takes on an elliptical and globular structure. -myxa is a Greek term meaning “mucus”, in reference to Coccomyxa’s production of mucoid substances.
+Coccomyxa is a combination of two Greco-Latin roots, cocco- and -myxa.
+Cocco- is a Latinized form of the Greek word kokkos, meaning "berry", or "seed".
+This is in regards to shape, referencing that the Coccomyxa takes on an elliptical and globular structure. -myxa is a Greek term meaning "mucus", in reference to Coccomyxa's production of mucoid substances.

 Morphology

 Coccomyxa species are relatively small in size, measuring at about 6-14 by 3-6 μm and green in colour due to the presence of chlorophyll a and b.
 These green algae are elliptical to globular.
 Their cell wall varies in thickness, from about 40-100 nm, and the cup-shaped chloroplast makes up about half of the volume of the cell.
 Starch grains are located around the thylakoids.
 The genus Coccomyxa has a simple parietal chloroplast, but lacks a pyrenoid and flagellated stages.

 Coccomyxa are haplontic, meaning they spend a majority of their life cycles as haploids, and generally reproduce asexually.
+Reproduction occurs by the formation of 2 or 4 (sometimes up to 8) autospores.